 Implementation of the software has been a little slow since early versions for home computing left a lot to be desired.
 Not to mention, it required a long period of training.
 But as the future of voice recognition technology comes of age it has a broader range of uses.
 Also, many measurable benefits in a business environment.

-Voice-created data is immediately recorded and saved, preventing data loss from operator error or power outage.
-It can be automatically converted and saved as a digital text file in a variety of formats which can be likewise augmented, amended, or signed off by other busy employees in the business hierarchy using only voice commands.
+Voice created data is immediately recorded and saved, preventing data loss from operator error.
+It can be automatically converted and saved as a digital text file in a variety of formats which can be likewise edited, amended, or signed off by someone else in the business hierarchy using only voice commands.

 Voices, like fingerprints and other biometrics, are unique.
 Employees will be able to clock in or out, or access secure entry points, without having to carry and swipe cards that could be lost or stolen and take time and money to issue and replace.
 A spoken word becomes a fingerprint and a password, and employees can log in to computers and other devices without even slowing down.

 How Can You Improve Your Performance At Work

 Interactive phone menus now allow people to select options with a single word, while many cars sold today have functions that can be activated by voice command.
 Consumer gadgets are becoming more voice interactive than ever.
 As this becomes a normal way of doing things, more and more people will look to bring this technology to work for them.

 Business thrives on data and documents, and these automated voice systems will also play a bigger role in business functions.
 Voice recognition software is a valuable tool that benefits both employer and employee.

 What we can expect from the workplace of the future is already part of our lives, if only we’d realize and embrace it.